developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/about/index.md

 * Java Development Kit (JDK) v7u45 or higher
 * Android Developer Tools (ADT) v22.3.0-887826 or higher

-###Android Studio
-Since Google released Android Studio, the ADT bundle is no longer available for download.
-You can still however use the ADT plugin for Eclipse with full EMDK For Android integration.
-Users of Android Studio now have full access to the EMDK features as well.
-Check the [Setup Guide](/emdk-for-android/4-0/guide/setup) for more details on how to use the EMDK in your preferred IDE.

 ## Devices Supported
 Although EMDK for Android has been designed to work with all Symbol mobile computers running Android, the following devices have been used for validation: